 Installation considerations are important and should not be overlooked.
 The heat pump draws ambient air through intake and exhaust vents on the top of the unit.
 Rheem specifies a minimum surrounding air space of 700 cubic feet (roughly a 10 × 10 × 7-foot room) for the heat pump to operate at full efficiency.
 Garages, basements, and utility rooms typically meet this requirement; closets or confined mechanical spaces often do not.
 Additionally, because the heat pump expels cooled, dehumidified air, it can actually help reduce cooling loads in a warm climate — a secondary benefit worth noting.
 The unit requires a 240V / 30A dedicated circuit, which most homes with electric water heaters already have in place.

 Build quality is a Rheem hallmark here.
-The tank features a stainless steel heating element, a thick polyurethane foam insulation jacket, and a factory-installed anode rod that protects against internal corrosion.
+The tank features premium corrosion-resistant heating elements, a thick polyurethane foam insulation jacket, and a factory-installed anode rod that protects against internal corrosion.
+Typical street pricing falls in the $1,800–$2,200 range before rebates and tax credits, placing it firmly in the premium tier — though after the 30% federal credit and a typical utility rebate, effective cost often drops well below $1,500.
 Rheem backs the XE50T12ES55U1 with a 12-year limited tank warranty, a 5-year parts warranty, and a 1-year in-home labor warranty — some of the strongest coverage in the consumer market and a strong indicator of Rheem's confidence in long-term durability.

 Smart Features & EcoNet App